vocobox/vocobox/README.md

 Vocobox intend to provide singers with a software able to turn their voice to a musical controller.
 Voice features (pitch, volume, ...) are used to control external software or hardware producing music.

-###### Vocobox 1.0 (01/01/2015)
+###### VOCOBOX 1.0 (01/01/2015)

-At this step we are evaluating pitch detection algorithms using the <a href="https://github.com/vocobox/human-voice-dataset">Human Voice Dataset</a>, a dataset containing notes sung by a singer.
+At this step we are mainly evaluating pitch detection algorithms using the <a href="https://github.com/vocobox/human-voice-dataset">Human Voice Dataset</a>, a dataset containing notes sung by a singer.
 We define score such as note onset latency, pitch detection latency and <a href="https://github.com/vocobox/vocobox/blob/master/Benchmark.md">compare samples scores with each other</a>.

 We also evaluate pitch detection <i>in live</i> by recording the voice with a microphone, and by generating a feedback sound sounds with a synthetizer controlled according to voice analysis.